zammad/zammad-admin-documentation/settings/branding.rst

          .. figure:: /images/settings/branding-logo-options.png
             :alt: Screenshot highlighting the submit button of the logo change dialogue

+Locale
+   Allows to set the default language of the Zammad instance.
+   The here defined locale mostly acts as a fallback for:

+      * user preferences (if Zammad can't detect the users locale)
+      * CSV output (reporting, time accounting)
+      * notifications

 Timezone
    Define the timezone of your Zammad installation.